 Uniformity: the risk that can hide behind an "average" test result

-Because resveratrol is poorly water soluble, many resveratrol gummies function as a dispersion/suspension system.
-That has a major implication: you can hit your average label claim and still have piece-to-piece variability if the system isn’t engineered to stay uniform from the moment the active is added until the last cavity is deposited.
+Resveratrol is poorly water soluble, so many gummies function as a dispersion/suspension system.
+That means you can hit your average label claim and still have piece-to-piece variability — unless the system stays uniform from the moment the active is added until the last cavity is deposited.

 - Particle size distribution and how it behaves in the gummy matrix